 Silicon Laboratories intends to provide customers with the latest, accurate, and in-depth documentation of all peripherals and modules available for system and software implementers using or intending to use the Silicon Laboratories products.
 Characterization data, available modules and peripherals, memory sizes and memory addresses refer to each specific device, and "Typical" parameters provided can and do vary in different applications.
 Application examples described herein are for illustrative purposes only.
 Silicon Laboratories reserves the right to make changes without further notice and limitation to product information, specifications, and descriptions herein, and does not give warranties as to the accuracy or completeness of the included information.
 Silicon Laboratories shall have no liability for the consequences of use of the information supplied herein.
 This document does not imply or express copyright licenses granted hereunder to design or fabricate any integrated circuits.
-The products must not be used within any Life Support System without the specific written consent of Silicon Laboratories.
-A "Life Support System" is any product or system intended to support or sustain life and/or health, which, the fit fails, can be reasonably expected to result in significant personal injury or death.
+The products must not be used within any Life Support System without the specific to result in significant personal injury or death.
+Silicon Laboratories products are generally not intended to support or sustain life and/or health, which, if it fails, can be reasonably expected to result in significant personal injury or death.
 Silicon Laboratories products are generally not intended for military applications.
 Silicon Laboratories products shall under no circumstances be used in weapons of mass destruction including (but not limited to) nuclear, biological or chemical weapons, or missiles capable of delivering such weapons.